-Year after Tiki Tubing shut down amid wave of controversies, business reopens under new ownership
+Year after Tiki Tubing shut down amid wave of controversies, site taken over by new owners

 Latest Weather Blog

-Year after Tiki Tubing shut down amid wave of controversies, business reopens under new ownership
+Year after Tiki Tubing shut down amid wave of controversies, site taken over by new owners

-DENHAM SPRINGS - Less than a year after Tiki Tubing shut down, the controversial business is reopening under a new name and new management.
+DENHAM SPRINGS - Less than a year after Tiki Tubing shut down, a new business is taking over the site under a new name and new management.

-Now known as Cajun Tubing & Kayaking, the new owners announced the grand opening of the business for May 5, 2023.
+Taking over and rebranding the Tiki Tubing Facebook page, the owners of Cajun Tubing & Kayaking announced the grand opening of the business for May 5, 2023.
 The announcement noted it will include staff to "provide safety instructions to ensure that every visitor has a safe and fun time on the river."

 "We are thrilled to take over ownership of Cajun Tubing & Kayaking and to continue

-offering our visitors an unforgettable outdoor adventure," the statement read.
+offering our visitors an unforgettable outdoor adventure," owners said in a statement.
 "Our

 goal is to provide a safe and welcoming atmosphere where everyone can enjoy the